.06 Covered Services.

 C. Physician, nurse practitioner, and physician assistant providers who establish remote patient monitoring programs shall be responsible for:

 (1) Establishing criteria for reporting abnormal measurements;

 (2) Informing the participant of abnormal results; and

 (3) Monitoring results and improvements in patient’s ability to self-manage chronic conditions.

 D. Medical interventions by a physician, nurse practitioner, or physician assistant based on abnormal results shall be reimbursed according to COMAR 10.09.02.07.

 E. A home health agency shall:

-(1) Have an order by a physician who has examined the patient and with whom the patient has an established, documented and ongoing relationship;
+(1) Have an order by a physician, physician assistant, certified nurse midwife, or certified nurse practitioner who has examined the patient and with whom the patient has an established, documented and ongoing relationship;

 (2) Report abnormal measurements to the participant and to the ordering provider; and

 (3) Send the ordering provider a weekly summary of monitoring results, including improvement in patient’s ability to self-manage chronic conditions.